Adding a new fish to your aquarium can be a big decision.

-Their name ‘Killi’, can sound threatening and scary, however it’s a Dutch expression which roughly translates to “ditch of channel”.
+Their name ‘Killi’, can sound threatening and scary however, it’s a Dutch expression that roughly translates to “ditch of channel”.
 One of my favorite colorful Killifish is the Blue Lyretail Killifish.
 It’s a blue-silver fish, with red spots and a yellow/golden line on top.

 If you are looking for the most colorful Killi make sure you pick a male as they tend to have more vivid colorations.

 The best place to start is with our complete guide to Killifish so you can understand their temperament, diet, and tank requirements.